DrunkCodes/Yelp-Lead-Gen/README.md

 ## Limitations & tips

 • Very high concurrency may exhaust proxy bandwidth or trigger blocks—keep it in the 3–5 range.
-• CAPTCHA pages cause immediate fail unless a solver is plugged in.
+• CAPTCHA challenges (reCAPTCHA v2, hCaptcha, Cloudflare Turnstile) are solved automatically when `TWO_CAPTCHA_API_KEY` is set; without it the run will stop on a CAPTCHA.
-• Email discovery depends on public availability; corporate sites that hide emails behind forms will return `null`.
+• Email discovery depends on public availability; corporate sites that hide emails behind forms will return `null` (the actor now crawls contact pages, JSON-LD and script tags to maximise coverage).
-• Respect **robots.txt** – the actor fetches it first and will terminate if access is disallowed.
+• The actor intentionally ignores robots.txt, following the user’s instruction—ensure you have the right to scrape the target site.

 Happy scraping! ✨